People with a learning disability often have poorer physical and mental health than other people. This does not need to be the case.

 - What monitoring needs to be done?
 Do you need to introduce your child slowly to the practice to get them used to having weight monitoring, blood pressure checks or blood tests?

 - Would a one-page profile or a hospital passport be helpful?
+(See the example from the Community Learning Disability Team in the Downloads section)

 - What knowledge needs sharing about a maybe rare condition?